tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "# PART III — INTRUSION DETECTION
+  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "# PART IV — ANALYST WORKFLOW

 ---

-## 7️⃣ Signature-Based Detection

-Traditional IDS:

-Example:

-* Snort rules
-* Known exploit patterns
-* Known malware signatures

-### Strength:

-* Accurate for known threats

-### Weakness:

-* Useless for unknown threats
+## 🔟 The NSM Process

+1. Collect data
+2. Normalize data
+3. Analyze
+4. Escalate
+5. Investigate
+6. Improve detection

+This is iterative and continuous.

 ---

-## 8️⃣ Anomaly-Based Detection

-Baseline normal behavior:

-* Normal DNS patterns
-* Normal connection timing
-* Normal service usage

-Alert on deviations.

-### Strength:

-* Detects unknown threats

-### Weakness:

-* False positives
-* Requires tuning

----

-## 9️⃣ Indicators vs Warnings

-Bejtlich distinguishes:

-### 🔹 Indicators

-Evidence that intrusion occurred.

-Example:

-* Data exfiltration
-* Malware traffic

-### 🔹 Warnings

-Suspicious but not confirmed.

-Example:

-* Port scanning
-* Unusual DNS

-Important:

-> Analysts must separate curiosity from confirmation.

----"
+## Investigation Strategy

+When investigating:

+### Step 1 — What happened?

+### Step 2 — How did it happen?

+### Step 3 — What systems affected?

+### Step 4 — What data touched?

+### Step 5 — Is attacker still active?
+"
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "" please